horovod/horovod/docs/Adasum User Guide.md

 gradient, the newly added distributed optimizer uses the difference in magnitude of weights between before and after the optimizer performs a step to deliver a more accurate estimation.
+***

--   **Installation and Usage Instructions**
+## Installation and Usage Instructions

 AdaSum can be used and experimented with Horovod and Pytorch/TensorFlow.

-In addition, there are two options of using AdaSum with Horovod- with MPI and with NCCL.
-It can be noted that any valid implementation of MPI can be used, but AdaSum has been tested with OpenMPI and IntelMPI.
+In addition, there are two options of using AdaSum with Horovod- with Message Passing Interface(MPI) and with [NCCL](https://developer.nvidia.com/nccl).
+It can be noted that any valid implementation of MPI can be used, but AdaSum has been tested with [OpenMPI](https://www.open-mpi.org/) and [IntelMPI](https://software.intel.com/en-us/mpi-library).

--   **Setting up the environment**
+###  Setting up the environment

 >   Below are the requirements for running Horovod with AdaSum:

--   Appropriate Nvidia GPU drivers.

 -   cuda-10.0 and cudnn-7.6.4